-In the first chapter on “historical endurance, ideological fervor” (pp. 37-89), the author gives a historical overview of the liberal infrastructure, prominent intellectuals, their networks, and liberal manifestos.
-He connects current debates with the history of Arab liberal thought and shows how intellectuals like the Lebanese philosopher Nasif Nassar and the journalist Hazem Saghiya, the Iraqi historian Sayyar al-Jamil, the US-Jordanian intellectual Shakir al-Nabulsi and the Tunisian writer al-ʿAfif al-Akhdar discussed the Arab history from the nineteenth century nahḍa to the present.
-Nassar called for a second nahḍa after 1967, whereas the Lebanese writer Elias Khoury saw a second nahḍa already emerging after the 1948 defeat but called for a third nahḍa after 2011, which should be built on democracy instead of the “militarocracy” and abandon the old terminology used by dictatorial regimes to suppress the people (p.
+In the first chapter on “historical endurance, ideological fervor” (pp. 37–89), the author gives a historical overview of the liberal infrastructure, prominent intellectuals, their networks, and liberal manifestos.
+He connects current debates with the history of Arab liberal thought and shows how intellectuals like Lebanese philosopher Nasif Nassar, Lebanese journalist Hazem Saghiya, Iraqi historian Sayyar al-Jamil, US-Jordanian intellectual Shakir al-Nabulsi, and Tunisian writer al-ʿAfif al-Akhdar have discussed Arab history from the nineteenth-century nahḍa to the present.
+Nassar called for a second nahḍa after 1967, whereas the Lebanese writer Elias Khoury saw a second nahḍa already emerging after the 1948 defeat and called for a third nahḍa after 2011 built on democracy instead of the “militarocracy” and abandoning the old terminology used by dictatorial regimes to suppress the people (p.
 63).

-The second chapter on the liberal revisiting of Islam “toward an ethical vision” (pp. 90-150) starts with ideas about the separation of religion and state by well-known thinkers like the Egyptians scholars ʿAli ʿAbd al-Raziq and Khalid Muhammad Khalid and then moves on to immediate arguments for representative democracy.
-While the Egyptian Muhammad Saʿid al-ʿAshmawi drew on the Islamic concept of shura, other liberal thinkers such as the Kuwaiti secularist Ahmad al-Baghdadi or the Tunisian historians Abdelmajid Charfi and Mohamed Talbi argued that no conception of democracy existed in pre-modern times and that modern shura councils in Arab states failed to prove political effectiveness, compared to Western parliaments (p.
+The second chapter, on the liberal “revisiting” of Islam “toward an ethical vision” (pp. 90–150), starts with ideas about the separation of religion and state by well-known thinkers like the Egyptians scholars ʿAli ʿAbd al-Raziq and Khalid Muhammad Khalid before moving on to immediate arguments for representative democracy.
+While the Egyptian Muhammad Saʿid al-ʿAshmawi drew on the Islamic concept of shura, other liberal thinkers, such as the Kuwaiti secularist Ahmad al-Baghdadi and the Tunisian historians Abdelmajid Charfi and Mohamed Talbi, argued that no conception of democracy existed in pre-modern times and that modern shūra councils in Arab states failed to prove political effectiveness, compared to Western parliaments (p.
 98).
 The author also recalls the “contextualization” and “rationalization” of the Qurʾan as well as a “depoliticization of Islam” (p.
 225) by authors such as Egyptian Nasr Hamid Abu Zayd, Syrian Muhammad Shahrur, and Moroccan Fatima Mernissi.
-Finally, he dedicates a long sub-chapter to the “unique contribution” of Mahmud Muhammad Taha, the founder of the Sudanese Republican Brothers (pp. 117-28).
+Finally, he dedicates a long section to the “unique contribution” of Mahmud Muhammad Taha, the founder of the Sudanese Republican Brothers (pp. 117–28).

-The third chapter takes up the liberals’ critique of “oriental despotism” in Arab politics (pp. 151-82) and recounts how they explain the “lack of civic culture” (p.
+The third chapter takes up the liberals’ critique of “oriental despotism” in Arab politics (pp. 151–82), recounts how they explain the “lack of civic culture” (p.
 151) and “the crisis of individualism” (p.
-158) in Arab societies and how these deficits are connected to the rise of modern-day Islamism.
+158) in Arab societies, and how these deficiencies relate to the rise of modern-day Islamism.

-In the fourth chapter, the author presents some liberals’ view of the West and Israel as “an inspiring model” (pp. 183-208).
-Here, he looks at the Arab liberals’ positive view of the modernization and globalization of Arab countries.
-Drawing on other non-Western societies, they argued that modernity was not a Western invention alone.
-Several Arab liberals also pleaded for a reconciliation with Israel, as they saw the Arab-Israeli conflict as a main factor hampering democratization.
-In this context, the author also underlines how some Arab liberals took on a widespread Arab denial of the Holocaust, arguing that the “Arab recognition of the Holocaust would force Israel to pay more heed to the plight of the Palestinians” (p.
+In the fourth chapter, the author presents some liberals’ view of the West and Israel as “an inspiring model” (pp. 183–208).
+Here, he looks at Arab liberals’ positive views of the modernisation and globalisation of Arab countries.
+Drawing on other non-Western societies, they argue that modernity is not a solely Western invention.
+Several Arab liberals have also urged a reconciliation with Israel, since they see the Arab-Israeli conflict as a main factor hampering democratisation.
+In this context, the author also underlines how some Arab liberals have challenged the widespread Arab denial of the Holocaust, arguing that the “Arab recognition of the Holocaust would force Israel to pay more heed to the plight of the Palestinians” (p.
 202).